PranavKoduri/Meteor-Rush-Installer/README.md

 The goal of the game is to survive until the end while getting as high of a score as possible.
 Your score increases as time passes, but you can increase it more by shooting down meteors and surviving stages of meteors falling.

-There are 6 stages, each of which lasts about 30 seconds, so a full game takes a little over 3 minutes.

 ## Download

 The game is available on both Mac and Windows.
 Download options are available on the right side of this page under the "Releases" section.
 All applications function exactly the same.
 The "Latest" label next to the "Windows" title is irrelevant.